When does the 2020 college football season start?

 - Big Ten: The Big Ten will not play football this fall, as the conference postponed all fall sports.
 The Big Ten is looking into playing fall sports in the spring.

-- Big 12: 10-game football schedule (nine conference, one non-conference) revealed Aug.
-3
+- Big 12: 10-game football schedule (nine conference, one non-conference), with conference games starting Sept.
+26. All non-conference games must be completed before Sept.
+26. All competition will start after Sept.
+1.

 - SEC: 10-game football schedule (10 conference, zero non-conference) announced July 30